ckunte/m-one/inc/pub.typ

       image("/img/apple-touch-icon-orig.png", width: 9%),
     )

-    *Binary Insights*
+    *binary insights*

     First Edition #datetime.today().display("[year]")

     This free book is a collection of notes + code published originally on #link("https://ckunte.net")[ckunte.net] c.
-2006--24.
+2010--24.
 This open-sourced book is self-published by the author.
-Its source and compilation may be downloaded from the repository #link("https://github.com/ckunte/book")[github.com/ckunte/book].
+Its source and compilation may be downloaded from the repository #link("https://github.com/ckunte/bi")[github.com/ckunte/bi].

     The author welcomes feedback at #link("mailto:me@ckunte.net")[me\@ckunte.net]